-Notes to the Consolidated Financial Statements Years ended December 31, 2021 and 2020
+Notes to the Consolidated Financial Statements Years ended December 31, 2022 and 2021

 Subsequent to initial recognition, all financial liabilities are measured at amortized cost using the effective interest rate method, unless they must be measured at FVTPL (such as derivatives) or if the Company elects to measure them at FVTPL.
 Interest, gains and losses relating to a financial liability are recognized in profit or loss.
-Financial liabilities measured at amortized cost are comprised of accounts payable and accrued liabilities, promissory note and due to related parties.
+Financial liabilities measured at FVTPL are comprised of derivative liabilities.
+Financial liabilities measured at amortized cost are comprised of accounts payable and accrued liabilities, promissory note, convertible debentures and due to related parties.